arghads9177/car-price-prediction-regularization/README.md

 - **Regression Modeling**: Using models like Linear Regression, Ridge, Lasso, and others to predict car prices.
 - **Evaluation Metrics**: Analyzing model performance using metrics like R², RMSE, and MAE.

-## Conclusion
-This project provides insights into factors affecting car prices and demonstrates the development of a regression model to predict car prices.
-Through EDA and predictive modeling, this dataset allows us to explore the relationships between car features and their market value.

 ## Project Structure

 The project is organized as follows: